 Vomiting can be experienced and described in a variety of ways that often includes the sensation of nausea prior to the vomiting.
 This includes feelings of wooziness, queasiness, retching, sea-sickness, car-sickness, an upset stomach, vertigo, and feeling green around the gills.
 Not all people will always experience nausea before or with vomiting.

 Treatment plans for vomiting are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of vomiting and decreases the risk of developing serious complications, such as dehydration.
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of vomiting and decreases the risk of developing serious complications, such as ...more treatments »

 Diagnosing vomiting and its cause may be delayed or missed because in some cases, vomiting may not be severe enough or last long enough for a person to seek medical care.
 This can happen with intermittent but recurring vomiting that is due to such diseases as hepatitis.
-Vomiting is a symptom of many different conditions, some potentially life threatening, so recurrent vomiting should be ...more misdiagnosis »
+Vomiting is a symptom of many different conditions, some potentially life ...more misdiagnosis »

 Symptoms of Vomiting